4 Affordable Counseling Services Help Reduce Caregiver Stress

 Many large healthcare organizations offer therapy that’s covered by their insurance plans.

-Talk with your doctor to get a referral or call your health insurance provider to see if therapy is a covered service.
+Talk with your doctor to get a referral or call your health insurance provider to find out if therapy is a covered service.

 Many therapists offer low cost or sliding scale fees.
 Sliding scale means that they charge people differently based on their financial situation.